 Dinner will be from 5:30 to 7:30pm at the NorthWoods Stewardship Center main lodge at 154 Leadership Drive, off the 10-Mile Square Rd.
 Dinner is free for registered participants and volunteers.

-Don’t want to drive home?
+Don’t want to get up at the crack of dawn?
 No problem.
-Participants are welcome to camp on NorthWoods grounds, or you can reserve a bed in our new (heated!)
-Bunkhouse for a discounted rate.
-If a hotel is more to your style and you have a long drive home, we can recommend some other local accommodations, just give us a shout (firstname.lastname@example.org, or 802-723-6551).
+Participants are welcome to camp on NorthWoods grounds the night before and after, or you can reserve a bed in our new (heated!)
+Bunkhouse for a discounted rate – available Friday night only.
+Bunks are limited, so please reserve early by contacting Susan (firstname.lastname@example.org).
+If a hotel is more to your style and you have a long drive home, we can recommend some other local accommodations, just give us a shout (email@example.com, or 802-723-6551).

 The lands this hike traverses is owned and managed by the Vermont Department of Forests, Parks and Recreation.